Associate Professor Martin Gibbs

 - Muller FF, Gibbs M, Vetere F, Edge D. Designing for Bodily Interplay in Social Exertion Games.
 ACM TRANSACTIONS ON COMPUTER-HUMAN INTERACTION.
 Association for Computing Machinery.
 2017, Vol. 24, Issue 3.
 DOI: 10.1145/3064938

 - Rogerson M, Gibbs M, Smith M. Exploring the Digital Hinterlands: Internet Practices Surrounding the Pursuit of "Offline" Hobbies.
-AoIR 2017: The 18th Annual Conference of the Association of Internet Researchers.
+18th Annual Conference of the Association of Internet Researchers (AoIR).
 Association of Internet Researchers.
 2017.

 - Van Ryn L, Kohn T, Nansen B, Arnold M, Gibbs M. RESEARCHING DEATH ONLINE.
 ROUTLEDGE COMPANION TO DIGITAL ETHNOGRAPHY.
 Routledge.
 2017.
 Editors: Hjorth L, Horst H, Galloway A, Bell G.